-GCVS works with the voluntary and community sector to:
+GCVS works with our Interface partners and the third sector to:

 GCVS is a registered charity.
 The organisation is voluntary-managed, chiefly by representatives from our member organisations who make up the GCVS Board.

 In all that we do, we are an organisation that listens, learns and innovates.

 We work in ways that are inclusive, trustworthy, professional and based on shared core principles.

 How we can support your organisation

 GCVS provides an extensive range of services to support the third sector and we are engaged in work in a wide range of policy agendas.

 We would love to hear from you.
 Visit the our people page to find out more about what we do or to find the right contact for your area of interest.